Dr Mark Wheeler

 He worked in Temple St Children's Hospital before completing his General practice training in Edinburgh.

 Dr O'Dwyer's interests include child health, cardiovascular and diabetic care, male health and musculo-sketetal problems.
-In 2012 he was appointed as a GP Trainer on the North Dublin City GP Training Programme.
+In 2012 he was appointed as a GP Trainer on the North Dublin City GP Training Programme and in 2018 he became an ICGP CME tutor for North Dublin.

 He grew up in North Dublin and is married with six young children.